Guillaume-ds/Star_Wars_Analysis/README.md

 I made this project in order to gain experience with pandas and numpy libraries.

-I present the outcomes in a .ppt file
+I present the outcomes in a .pdf file